-To receive continuing education credit, log in on-site or from your home or office after the conference to https://orders.ncchc.org/evaluations.aspx.
+To receive continuing education credit, you will need to log in on-site or from your home or office after the conference.

 Nurses: The National Commission on Correctional Health Care is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 ALERT: NCCHC has received reports that unauthorized companies may pose as the official housing vendors for the Spring Conference.
 These companies are not affiliated with NCCHC.
 For your own protection, please exercise caution when making hotel and travel arrangements with such entities.
-NCCHC only guarantees hotel room rate, availability, benefits and protection for reservations made through the Gaylord Opryland Resort.
+NCCHC only guarantees hotel room rate, availability, benefits and protection for reservations made through the Hyatt Regency Atlanta.
 If you choose to book with an unauthorized vendor, please verify its credentials first and independently confirm that your reservations have been made and will be honored by directly contacting your chosen hotel.

 INVEST IN CCHP CERTIFICATION, Invest in yourself